-- Be based on sound scientific knowledge; led by the European Food Safety Authority. - Be transparent and meaningful for consumers and help them in making the healthier choice. - Reflect the dietary needs and habits of all EU consumers. - Stimulate innovation.
+- Be based on sound scientific knowledge; led by the European Food Safety Authority. - Be transparent and meaningful for consumers and help them in making healthier choices. - Reflect the dietary needs and habits of all EU consumers. - Stimulate innovation.

-Portion Size recommendation
+Portion Size

 ESA continues to support the use of Reference Intakes (RIs) on-pack as formalised by European Law.
-However, whilst nutrition information provided per 100g (100ml) helps the consumer compare the nutrient content of different kinds of foodstuffs in general, it fails to provide information on the actual nutrient content the consumer intends to consume.
-Providing nutrition information on a per portion basis empowers consumers to choose a healthy, balanced diet.
+However, whilst nutrition information provided per 100g (100ml) helps the consumer compare the nutrient content of different kinds of foodstuffs in general, it fails to provide information on the actual nutrient content the consumer typically consumes.
+Providing nutrition information on a per portion basis, in addition to per 100 grams, empowers consumers to choose a healthy, balanced diet.
 In this way, consumers can decide if consumption of the whole pack of that particular food, or of the portion suggested on the pack, is appropriate for them.

 Therefore, ESA members have been encouraged to voluntarily display the portion rationale of 30 g front-of-pack and/or back-of-pack.
-The portion rationale of 30g for snacks and nuts is in line with dietary recommendations for a snack in between meals and reflects consumption patterns.
-As a result, the majority of European savoury snacks manufacturers now systematically indicate the recommended ESA portion rationale of 30g on their packs.
+The portion rationale of 30g for snacks and nuts is in line with dietary recommendations for a snack in between meals and reflects consumption patterns1.
+As a result, the majority of European savoury snacks manufacturers now systematically indicate the ESA portion rationale of 30g on their packs.